Important Terms You Need to Know

 Vicarious Liability

-When a person or organisation is held liable for the negligent actions of another person or organisation, even though they were not directly responsible for the damage or injury caused.
-For example an employer can sometimes be held vicariously liable for the acts of a worker or contractor.
+When a person or organisation is held liable for the negligent actions of another person or organisation, even though they were not directly responsible for the damage or injury caused, it is known as vicarious liability.
+For example, an employer can sometimes be held vicariously liable for the acts of a worker or contractor.